samiksha-bansal1/Calendar/README.md

 # Calendar Project

 ## Overview
 This is a simple calendar application built using React and Vite.
 The calendar allows users to view the current month, navigate between months, and see the current date highlighted.
+Users can also add, update, and delete events.

 ## Features
 - Display the current month and year.
 - Highlight the current date.
 - Navigate between months.
+- Add, update, and delete events.
 - Responsive design for different screen sizes.

 ## Demo
-You can view the live demo of the project here.
+You can view the live demo of the project here. `https://samiksha-bansal1.github.io/calendar/`

 ## Installation
 To run this project locally, follow these steps: